Three Ways Dance Lessons Are Better Than A Gym Membership

 - Working out is boring.
 Face it, it’s good for you, but it’s boring.
 It’s so by-the-numbers, so rote.
 Lift, run, stretch.
 Hence the headphones, the music, the TV, and the isolation.
 Well, if you like music … you’re going to love FADS.
 Here’s a little secret – without music, there’s no dancing.
 So you get to enjoy a variety of sounds, whether it’s a Latin beat or something in ¾ time, that stirs you and makes you want to move.
 You dance, you burn calories, you get more fit and you have the opportunity to dance with others.
 That’s a part of mental fitness – healthy engagement with your peers, your associates, your FADS family.
 We also encourage you to stretch after dancing, because we rely so much on personal attention.
 Has that happened lately at your gym?
 No?
 We knew that.

 Fitness encompasses a broad spectrum.
 It’s physical, it’s emotional and it’s intellectual.
 Motivation is critical.
-When you join a Fred Astaire Franchised Dance Studio, you embrace physical fitness and social engagement while improving your skills in ballroom dance.
-Three out of three ain’t bad.
+When you join a Fred Astaire Dance Studio, you embrace physical fitness and social engagement while improving your skills in ballroom dance.
+Four out of four ain’t bad.

 There’s nothing wrong with your local gym.
 But everything is right at Fred Astaire Dance Studios, where you condition body, mind and spirit.